2007 Crawley Borough Council election

 The 2007 Crawley Borough Council election took place on 3 May 2007 to elect members of Crawley Borough Council in West Sussex, England.
-One third of the council was up for election.
+One third (13 out of 37 seats) of the council was up for election.
 The Conservatives regained overall control of the council, which they had won at the last election only for it to later fall under no overall control.

 After the election, the composition of the council was: